MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/how-to/using-azure-keyvault.md

 ---
-description: This article explains how to use a Azure Key Vault in an automation scenario to securely retrieve an use passwords or other secret material. ms.date: 06/24/2022
+description: This article explains how to use an Azure Key Vault module, as a SecretManagement extension vault, in an automation scenario to securely retrieve and use passwords or other secret material. ms.date: 06/24/2022
 title: Using Azure Key Vault in automation
 ---
 # Using Azure Key Vault in automation

 This article provides an example for using Azure Key Vault in an automation scenario.
-Azure Key Vault provides you a way to securely store and retrieve the passwords, tokens and other secrets you need to use in your automation pipeline.
+Azure Key Vault provides you a way to securely store and retrieve the passwords, tokens and other secrets, that are stored outside of the local machine, and use them in your automation pipeline.

-## Setting up the host the runs the automation
+## Setting up the host that runs the automation

-Beginning with **Az.KeyVault** 3.3.0, the module includes a **SecretManagement** extension that allows you to use the **SecretManagement** cmdlets to interact with secrets store in Azure Key Vault.
+Beginning with **Az.KeyVault** 3.3.0, the module includes a **SecretManagement** extension that allows you to use the **SecretManagement** cmdlets to interact with secrets stored in Azure Key Vault.

 First, you should create a Key Vault in your Azure subscription and add your secrets.
 For more